Causal-net category: Quotient=epimorphism

 \subsection{Linear-coloring and sorting-net}

-In this subsection, we discuss a special kind of vertex-coloring, which has been considered in \cite{[HR86]} as a generalization of the notion of a topological sorting. \begin{defn} A \textbf{linear-coloring} of causal-net $G$ is a labelling of vertices of $G$ with natural numbers (or elements of any linear poset) such that for any edge $e$, the labelling number of $s(e)$ is smaller than that of $t(e)$. \end{defn} If a linear-coloring is an one-to-one labelling, then it is exactly a topological sorting and is equivalent to a linear-extension of the vertex poset.
+In this subsection, we discuss a special kind of vertex-coloring, which has been considered in \cite{[HR86]} as a generalization of the notion of a \textbf{topological sorting}. \begin{defn} A \textbf{linear-coloring} of causal-net $G$ is a labelling of vertices of $G$ with natural numbers (or elements of any linear poset) such that for any edge $e$, the labelling number of $s(e)$ is smaller than that of $t(e)$. \end{defn} In other words, a linear-coloring $L:V(G)\to \mathbb{N}$ of $G$ is a strictly isotone from the vertex poset of $G$ to the linearly ordered poset $\mathbb{N}$.
+A linear-coloring is a topological sorting if and only if it is an one-to-one labelling, and in this case, it is equivalent to a \textbf{linear-extension} of the vertex poset.
 Since any two comparable vertices must be labelled by two different natural numbers, a linear-coloring partitions the vertex set into cocliques.
 Moreover, it also produces a linear order on cocliques.
 The number of cocliques (or labelling numbers) is called the \textbf{order} of the linear-coloring.

-\begin{rem} A non-empty causal-net is called a \textbf{path} if any two of its vertices are connected by exactly one directed path.
-Equivalently, a path is just a causal-tree with exactly one source and exactly one sink.
-A linear-coloring of causal-net $G$ can be equivalently viewed as a morphism with no contraction from $G$ to a path. \end{rem}
+Recall that a non-empty causal-net is called a path if all its edges form a directed path.
+A linear-coloring of causal-net $G$ can be naturally viewed as a morphism with no contractions from $G$ to a path.

 The following notion may be useful for developing a theory of causal-net complex analog to the Kontsevich graph complex \cite{[K93]}. \begin{defn} A \textbf{sorting-net of $n$-th order} is a simple causal-net with $n$ linearly-ordered vertices $v_1<v_2<\cdots<v_n$ such that for any directed edge $e$, $s(e)<t(e)$. \end{defn}